 \subsection{FQE Implementation}

 We first describe FQE in Algorithm \ref{alg:fqe}.
-Note that it is unclear how to perform model selection for FQE, we fix the function approximation as a two layer neural network model with hidden size $256$ for classic RL experiment, and as a convolutional neural network followed by single linear layer for Atari experiments, using the architecture of \citet{mnih2013playing}.
+Note that it is unclear how to perform model selection for FQE, as a result, we fix the function approximator as a two layer neural network with hidden size $256$ for classic control experiments, and as a convolutional neural network followed by single linear layer for Atari experiments, using the architecture of \citet{mnih2013playing}.

 It is known that FQE can diverge, due to the fact that it combines off-policy learning with bootstrapping and function approximation, known as the deadly triad \citep{sutton2018reinforcement}.
 If one of the candidate policies is not well-covered, then the FQE estimate may overestimate the value of the uncovered policy (or even diverge to a very large value) and resulting in poor OPS.
 To circumvent the issue of uncovered policies, we need assign low value estimates for uncovered policies.
 In our FQE implementation, we assign low value estimates to policies for which FQE diverges so the OPS algorithm would not choose these policies.
-We provide a pseudocode for OPS using FQE in Algorithm \ref{alg:fqe}.
-In our experiment, we set $U=V_{max}+100$, we would not choose the policy.
+That is, if the value estimate is above a threshold $U=V_{max}+100$, we would not choose the policy.